dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-05-12-13-table-storage.md

 It can support 20,000 operations/s or >10 million operations/s with Cosmos DB Table API.

-It is very limited in functionality in comparison to other database technologies.
-As an example, it does not support joins - or the vast majority of functionality that you will get in other database - so you will generally need to de-normalise your data in order to support efficient querying.
+It is limited in functionality in comparison to other database technologies.
+As an example, it does not support joins - or the vast majority of functionality that you will get in other databases - so you will generally need to de-normalise your data in order to support efficient querying.

 To show you how easy it is to use, the code snippet below creates a table called products and inserts a simple product into it, setting the PartitionKey to "insuranceproduct" and the RowKey to the ProductName.